Homebrew/legacy-homebrew/Library/Homebrew/manpages/brew.1.md

     *Note:* Homebrew will only try to print emoji on Lion or newer.

+  * HOMEBREW\_NO\_INSECURE\_REDIRECT:
+    If set, Homebrew will not permit redirects from secure HTTPS to insecure HTTP.

+    While ensuring your downloads are fully secure, this is likely to cause from-source Sourceforge & GNOME based formulae to fail to download.

+    Apache formulae are currently unaffected by this variable and can redirect to plaintext.

   * HOMEBREW\_NO\_GITHUB\_API:
     If set, Homebrew will not use the GitHub API for e.g searches or fetching relevant issues on a failed install.